 - Recordings are not available for stand alone purchase.

 - Psyllium husk, flax, and eggs are used.

 This is the second of two wheat-free baking courses.
 This course is less foundational than Course I and although it is preferable to take Course I before Course II, this can be a stand-alone experience.
 This series includes 5 workshops.
 All fermented recipes use a stiff brown rice sourdough starter.

 Have you dabbled in wheat-free sourdough baking and are interested in going deeper with alternative flours?
 Would you like to add specialty breads and baked goods to your repertoire including doughnuts, bagels, and tortillas made from scratch?

-This interactive virtual course is a follow-up to Course I that explores wholegrain wheat-free baking without refined starches or manufactured additives.
+This interactive virtual course is a follow-up to Course I that explores wholegrain wheat-free baking without refined starches or manufactured additives, gums, or conditioners.
 We will expand upon baked goods made with teff, buckwheat, millets, brown rice, and oats to explore other cereals including quinoa, amaranth, and sorghum.
 Although most of the recipes are fermented with a brown rice starter, some are not.
 Each of the five virtual workshops will be precluded by handouts to help you embrace the joys and idiosyncrasies of this unique approach to whole grain baking.
 These recipes are exercises to explore the unique textures, performance, and flavors of whole grains as the star ingredient.
 The recipes are developed using flour ground on a tabletop mill and regionally sourced whole grains and legumes when available.
 As with all wild-fermented wholegrain baking, the recipe is a guide and not dogma.
 If approached with an open mind and non-attachment, the observational skills developed throughout the course will lead to a deep learning experience and strong foundation for further exploration.

 Space is not limited for this course.
 The content listed below may be slightly modified to accommodate seasonal ingredients.